1

 7

-FRANKLIN, Kate, and Caroline TILL.
+FRANKLIN, Kate, a Caroline TILL.
 Radical matter: rethinking materials for a sustainable future.
-1. London: Thames & Hudson Ltd, 2018, pp. 35.
-ISBN 978-0-500-29539-7.
+1. London: Thames & Hudson Ltd, 2018, s.
+35. ISBN 978-0-500-29539-7.

 8